omniaunusest/desktop-churches-set/Philosophy.md

 7. **Lore Matters:** The thematic elements (religious metaphors, ASCII art and text commands) should reinforce the project’s identity and make it memorable, not pointless.

 8. **Lore Matters but...
 Practical Sense goes First**.
 ---

 ### 2. Thematic Integration
-New scripts should fit within the "church" metaphor.
+New scripts should fit within the *church* metaphor.

 ASCII art, naming, and descriptions should align with the project’s lore.